 As well as the unique cell microarray technology, Retrogenix also holds one of the world’s largest collections of plasma membrane and secreted protein clones which are individually expressed in human cells.
 The collection now exceeds 6,200 full-length expression clones, with many proteins represented by multiple variants.

-Retrogenix is headquartered in Whaley Bridge in the High Peak, UK, and all project work is undertaken by highly skilled scientists in our specialist laboratory facilities on-site.
+Retrogenix is headquartered in the High Peak, UK, and all project work is undertaken by highly skilled scientists in our specialist laboratory facilities on-site.
 The company also has a US office in Cambridge, MA.
 Retrogenix continues to build on its global reputation and the team is rapidly expanding to keep pace with the growing demand for its services.